intrallect/Zthes/README.md

 // Get a jaxb marshaller, and use it as per usual.. : final Marshaller marshaller = tool.getMarshaller();
 marshaller.marshal(zthes, new File("/some/file.xml")); // send to a file
-marshaller.marshal(zthes2, System.out); // send to an input stream
+marshaller.marshal(zthes2, System.out); // send to an output stream
 ```